slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Comparison is the thief of joy.' -- Theodore Roosevelt*

 > *'Manage with bread and butter until God sends the honey.' -- Moroccan proverb*

+> *'You can’t be grateful and angry simultaneously.' -- Tony Robbins*